 Demographics

 The Gardner Institute provides demographic decision support to the Utah State Legislature and Office of the Governor.
 We produce population estimates and projections, as well as applied demographic research focused on Utah.
-We represent the state in work with the Census Bureau, including the State Data Center Program and Federal State Cooperatives for Population Estimates and Projections.
-We work with the Census Bureau in production, distribution, and analysis of their product.
+We represent the state in work with the Census Bureau, including the State Data Center Program and Federal-State Cooperatives for Population Estimates and Projections.
+We work with the Census Bureau in the production, distribution, and analysis of their product.

 We are your demographic resource.